Sam5440/Genshin_Impact_Teleport/Readme.md

-# Change GUI Background
+# OtherFile

+## themes

+ It can change GUI background.

-**themes.rar** This is akebi-ui background
+**themes**  folder is akebi-ui background

-You need unzip it and move it to the themes folder.
+You need move it to the themes folder of AkebiGC .

+## raw_data

+All thing of version 2.8 in json.